-Note: Setting CapsLock to On using this method does not display the CapsLock icon in the Windows CE taskbar,

-Note: The current status of CapsLock can be changed with the CAPS key, however this method does not change CapsLock behavior upon reboot.

-Note: These utilities affect the behavior of the CapsLock on warmboot.
+- Note: Setting CapsLock to On using this method does not display the CapsLock icon in the Windows CE taskbar, - Note: The current status of CapsLock can be changed with the CapsLock key (95-key keyboard) or the CAPS key (60-key keyboard), however this method does not change CapsLock behavior upon reboot. - Note: These utilities affect the behavior of the CapsLock on warmboot.
 After a coldboot, CapsLock is disabled.